-The Boot command is located in the Boot menu.
-Use this command to boot Windows NT using the default boot selection identifier (which is specified in the Boot selection menu).
+The Boot command is the first selection in the Boot menu.
+Use this command to boot Windows NT using the default boot selection identifier.
+The default boot selection identifier is the one at the top of the list.
+You can change the order of the list by selecting the Rearrange boot selections command from the Boot selection menu.

-Boot an Alternate Operating System
+Booting an Alternate Operating System

 The Boot an alternate operating system command is located in the Boot menu.
-Use this command to select a boot selection identifier that is different than the default selection.
-For example, you could have multiple versions of Microsoft Windows NT Workstation installed, each with its own unique boot selection identifier, and use this command to select the version you want to boot.
+Use this command to select a boot selection identifier that is different from the default selection.
+For example, you can have multiple versions of Microsoft Windows NT Workstation installed, each with its own unique boot selection identifier.
+Use this command to select the version that you want to boot.